Birthplace of Cesar Zama: History

 The Birthplace of Cesar Zama initially belonged to the Fagundes Cotrin family.
 They subsequently sold it to Senhor Soriano, the husband of Rita de Souza Spínola.
 Spínola remarried in 1837, to Cesar Zama de Faenza, an Italian doctor.
 Aristides César Spínola Zama was born on November 19, 1837, in Caetité.
 Zama spent part of his childhood in the residence in Caetité, but moved to Salvador to study at Colégio Baiano of the Baron of Macaúbas.
-Zama later ended the Faculty of Medicine of Bahia, the oldest in Brazil, and graduated in 1858 in medical and surgical sciences.
+Zama later enrolled at the Faculty of Medicine of Bahia, the oldest in Brazil, and graduated in 1858 in medical and surgical sciences.

 Zama enlisted as a voluntary physician in the Health Corps in 1865 after the beginning of the Paraguayan War.
 Beyond his work as a physician and politician, he authored three major works: Libelo republicano--comentários sobre a Campanha de Canudos, Os grandes oradores da Antiguidade, and Os grandes capitães da Antiguidade.
 Zama died in Salvador on October 20, 1906, at the age of 69.
 He was married to Hermínia Luísa Rocha Zama and had no children.

 The house was renovated in 1929.